mamba-org/quetz/plugins/quetz_dictauthenticator/README.md

 ## DictionaryAuthenticator

+This is a **demo** of creating new authenticator classes.

+NOT MEANT FOR USE IN PRODUCTION!

 Sample authenticator inspired by an example from [JupyterHub docs.](https://jupyterhub.readthedocs.io/en/stable/reference/authenticators.html#authenticator-authenticate-method).

-NOT MEANT FOR USE IN PRODUCTION!

 ### Installation